 A bone graft not only replaces lost bone, it also stimulates the jawbone to regrow and eventually replaces the bone graft with the patient’s own, healthy bone.
 We use a variety of different types of bone graft material, depending on the patient, including new cutting-edge materials that require less healing time.

 Drs.
-Henriod and Miller can often place the bone graft at the same time as the implant unless the bone loss is severe, in which case it might need to be done as a separate procedure.
+Henriod and Hendry can often place the bone graft at the same time as the implant unless the bone loss is severe, in which case it might need to be done as a separate procedure.
 They use minimally invasive methods, including a gentle laser.

 When your upper back teeth have been removed, the ridge bone resorbs and the sinus cavity expands, so that eventually the bone separating the sinus cavity and the oral cavity is very thin.

 Dental implants can’t be placed in such thin bone and in these cases Drs.
-Henriod and Miller will do a sinus lift.
+Henriod and Hendry will do a sinus lift.
 The sinus is raised by gently pushing up the membrane lining the sinus away from your jaw and packing in bone graft material into the space where the sinus cavity was.
 Once the bone graft material has fully integrated with the jawbone, we can place your implants.